-Printing needs Printing is needed, no one has doubts about it, but are they just as necessary as 20 years ago?
+Printing is needed, no one has doubts about it, but are they just as necessary as 20 years ago?
 This is a debatable issue, but certainly the market needs and consumer demand have changed a bit.

 The production of marketing materials increased significantly - leaflets, banners, promotional leaflets, and advertisements - and decreased the production of books and magazines, mainly due to the popularization of the Internet.
 Will we wait for the times when printers, DTP operators and printing house owners will have to look for a new job?

 Wikipedia about laser printing

 Laser printing is an electrostatic digital printing process.
 It produces high-quality text and graphics (and moderate-quality photographs) by repeatedly passing a laser beam back and forth over a negatively charged cylinder called a "drum" to define a differentially charged image.1 The drum then selectively collects electrically charged powdered ink (toner), and transfers the image to paper, which is then heated in order to permanently fuse the text, imagery, or both.
 As with digital photocopiers, laser printers employ a xerographic printing process.
 However, laser printing differs from analog photocopiers in that the image is produced by the direct scanning of the medium across the printer's photoreceptor.
 This enables laser printing to copy images more quickly than most photocopiers.

 Standards in every industry and business are important.
 Imagine that we buy a monitor and its input does not match our video card, even though it has the same type.
 That's why certain standards apply.

 In polygraphy and graphics, such standards also exist - appropriate definitions of CMYK colors - key for the appropriate color reproduction.
 Specified in advance formats for printing leaflets and business cards, so that they are comfortable and as uniform as possible.
 Without standards, even leaflets could be completely unreadable and even repulsive.